Introduction

 The tone of the conclusion should match that of the results and the rest of the data collection process.
 The conclusion should be able to wrap up the entire survey from the formulation of survey goals up to the satisfaction of such objectives.

-Example : After roughly two decades of research on leaf image analysis for pathological issues, many elements of pathological issues associated with leaf are well understood.
-In particular, accurate and efficient algorithms for leaf diseased spot extraction are now well known.
+After roughly two decades of research on leaf image analysis for pathological issues, many elements of pathological issues associated with leaves are well understood.
+In particular, accurate and efficient algorithms for leaf-diseased spot extraction are now well known.

 For further details on writing the conclusion section, you can visit my blog post on : Art of Writing Conclusion Section to your Research Paper